Eleven-am/pondLive/README.md

 ```

 The provider is then passed to a component.
 Every component in this tree can at any time access the context.
+This means the provider should be passed to only the root component of the tree or at least to the root of all components that need access to the context.

 ```js
     const Counter = LiveFactory({